vhborges/rusty-chess/README.md

 You will be presented with a text-based Chess board (the pieces are drawn using Unicode chess characters).

 Turns alternate between white and black, in that order.
-In earch turn, the game expects you to enter a PGN movement, for example:
+In each turn, the game expects you to enter a PGN movement, for example:
 - e4 (move the King's pawn to *e4*)
 - Nf3 (move the Knight to *f3*)
 - Bxc4 (bishop captures the piece on *c4*)